iStokee/ME-wpf-debug/README.md

 # 2. Load in MemoryError
 #    - Inject ME into RuneScape 3
-#    - Press Insert to open ImGui
+#    - Right click the '>" menu and select C#
-#    - Navigate to "Load .NET Script"
+#    - If the script is in the appropriate folder, it will appear automatically.
+If not, browse to and select it
 #    - Select: %USERPROFILE%\MemoryError\CSharp_scripts\MESharp_DebugUtil.dll
 #    - Click "Hot Reload"